-Woods & Day Solicitors specialises in providing One-Stop-Shop debt recovery services for businesses in Sydney.
+Debt Collectors Sydney from Woods & Day Solicitors specialises in providing One-Stop-Shop debt recovery and debt collection services for businesses in Sydney, NSW.

-How are we different from other firms and mercantile agents in Sydney?
+How are we different from other collections firms and mercantile agents in Sydney?

 First and foremost, we are a law firm specialising in debt collection and commercial litigation.
 Typically, we find that most debtors agree to settle their debt when issued a Letter of Demand from a law firm, as a lawyer’s Letter of Demand can be compelling for most debtors.

-Our process is very straightforward – we offer you an upfront Fixed Fee of $77 (including GST) for a Letter of Demand to be drafted on our letterhead and sent to your debtor.
+Our process is very straightforward – we offer you an upfront Fixed Fee of $90 (excluding GST) for a Letter of Demand to be drafted on our letterhead and sent to your debtor.
 No commission is payable from recovered funds, which means you keep everything we collect.

 A written agreement, preferably signed by both parties, is highly significant evidence in any debt recovery claim.
 However, there are instances where a signed, written agreement may not have been entered to.
 In these circumstances, it may still be possible to establish the debt, including through the following:

-Generally a business will seek the assistance of a debt recovery lawyer after its own attempts to recover the debt have been unsuccessful, either through a lack of response from the debtor, repeated broken promises to pay or the debtor refusing to make payment.
+Generally a business or an individual will seek the assistance of a Debt Recovery Lawyer after its own attempts to recover the debt have been unsuccessful, either through a lack of response from the debtor, repeated broken promises to pay or the debtor refusing to make payment.
 A debt collection lawyer can also be engaged where a debtor raises a dispute with the debt, as a debt recovery lawyer can provide valuable advice on the strength and validity of your debt.

 There are a number of reasons for choosing to engage a debt recover lawyer instead of a debt collection agency, including the following: